adeyblue/ManAboutTheHouseEdits/index.md

 Robin: How terribly, terribly boring

 > [Scene change]
 > Chrissy: Soup, er vinegar, tomato sauce
 > Robin: Hey listen, you haven't seen any fresh, whitstable oysters around have you?
 > Chrissy: No
 > Robin: Just as well, couldn't afford them anyway
 > Chrissy: Look, why don't you try lettuce?
 That's cheap.
 Rabbits do alright with it
 > Robin [reading cookbook]: Powdered bark?!
 > Robin [to shop assistant]: I know the answer before I ask the question, but you wouldn't by any chance have any powdered bark of the Yohimbe tree?
 > Shop assistant: If Birds Eye don't do it, we haven't got it

 Chrissy: Hey, what's she like?

 * This is a weird cut.
 If only because why?
 We've already seen the Sex Maniacs cookbook Robin is holding in the previous scene, he isn't doing his effeminate voice that gets other 'nothingy' bits cut and it's not the shop assistant as she's in the next scene.
-Is it solely the mention of Birds Eye? *
+Is it solely the mention of Birds Eye?

 ## 4:08

 * No dialogue is cut here, but frames are trimmed off of every shot.
-The first shot of Chrissy entering the pub waving her handbag starts five frames later in the ITV version. *
+The first shot of Chrissy entering the pub waving her handbag starts five frames later in the ITV version.
+How weird.

 ## 9:40

 * Again, no dialog is cut but the sequence of Robinin his bedroom is zoomed in to mask the a picture of a topless woman on his wall.
-The scene is also shorter, Robin giving a thumbs up to 'Love one another' sign on his wall is cut because with the zoomed in shot, we can't see his thumbs or the sign *
+The scene is also shorter, Robin giving a thumbs up to 'Love one another' sign on his wall is cut because with the zoomed in shot, we can't see his thumbs or the sign

 ## 16:15

-* Instead of being zoomed in, a reprise of the above sequence is completely cut *
+* Instead of being zoomed in, a reprise of the above sequence is completely cut

 ## 23:22

 * Like the previous episode, each slide of the acting credits is longer.
-The slide for the shop assistant is cut because of the topless lady. *
+The slide for the shop assistant is cut because of the topless lady.

 | ***Running times*** |
 | Complete |